taidan19/cspes_stem_2023/markdown/whatsaprogrammer.md

 ## "Domain Knowledge"

-Sometimes programmers have to write code to help to other science
+Sometimes programmers have to write code to help to scientists and engineers

 * ie. Code to help a biologist or an astronomer
 * It's useful to know understand some of their "domain", AKA it's useful to know a little bit about biology, outer space, etc